15 matching studies

 open study

-HepB mAb19 in Individuals With Chronic Hepatitis B Infection
+HepB MAb19 in Individuals with Chronic Hepatitis B Infection

-Rockefeller University Hepatitis b Virus
+Rockefeller University Hepatitis B Virus Hepatitis B

 This is a first-in-human, placebo-controlled, single dose, dose-escalation phase 1 study to evaluate the safety, pharmacokinetics and antiviral activity of a highly potent neutralizing anti-HBV monoclonal antibody (mAb), HepB mAb19, which targets the S-protein in individuals with chronic hepatitis1 expand